LaunchCodeEducation/gis-devops/src/installations/prep-week/index.rst

 .. code-block:: bash

-  # curl is a CLI tool for issuing network requests
+  # curl is a CLI tool for making network requests
-  # here it is used to download the installer and then run it using the bash interpreter
+  # here it is used to download the installer script
+  # the script is then piped (|) to the bash interpreter for execution

   $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.0/install.sh | bash
 ..